Dobatymo/rocketbeanstv-mediathek-downloader/readme.md

                         or --all-shows.
 Downloads only unsorted episodes
                         (episodes which are not categorized into seasons).
                         (default: False)
+  --bohne-num n         Download episodes with at least n of the people
-  --basepath PATH       Base output folder (default: .)
+                        specified by --bohne-id or --bohne-name present at the same time (default: 1) --bohne-exclusive     If given, don't allow people other than --bohne-id or --bohne-name to be present (default: False) --basepath PATH       Base output folder (default: .)
   --outdirtpl OUTDIRTPL
                         Output folder relative to base folder.
 Can include the